irrwahn/irrvuan/flavor/README.md

 ### 4. Parameters for live ISO image generation

 * ISOCREATE
-> boolean; build a bootable live ISO image from target system
+> boolean; enable build step to produce a bootable live ISO image
+> from target system

 * ISOVOLID
 > volume ID for live ISO image

 * ISOMENULABEL
-> boot menu entry for live ISO image
+> label for live ISO default boot menu entry

+* ISOGENCMD
+> utility to generate ISO image, e.g. `xorrisofs`, `mkisofs` or
+> `genisoimage`; if omitted, the script will try to pick a suitable
+> command

+* ISOLINUXBIN
+> full path of `isolinux.bin` file; if omitted, the script will try
+> to locate it automatically in the `/usr` hierarchy

+* ISOLINUXMOD
+> full path of directory containing the `syslinux` modules; if
+> omitted, the script will try to locate it automatically in the
+> `/usr` hierarchy

 ## Variable substitution